Staffordshire Moorlands Shopping & Markets

 There are also opportunities to buy fresh food on the Town Hall steps throughout the month.

-Cheadle has two established markets where visitors can shop for a bargain.
-Cheadle's Weekly Outdoor Market on Fridays takes place on Greyhound Walk and is becoming an essential weekly destination for visitors and locals alike.
-The town’s High Street Indoor and Outdoor Markets are held on Tuesdays, Thursdays, Fridays and Saturdays.
+Cheadle's Weekly Outdoor Market is on a Friday, taking place on Greyhound Walk and is becoming an essential weekly destination for visitors and locals alike.

 Specialist markets are a major attraction for visitors to the Staffordshire Moorlands, with each town having its own unique stamp, with themes including vintage, crafts and collectables.